3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/ruby/intro-to-ruby.md

 #### Frameworks

-We're going to learn Ruby on Rails early next week.
+We're going to spend most of our time with Ruby learning Ruby on Rails.
 It's a application framework for Ruby similar to Express but 10x more robust.

 Ruby has a smaller framework called Sinatra, which syntactically is _very_ similar to Express, which you could easily learn on your own.